wp-plugins/ad-inserter/readme.txt

 Do not display ads in posts with certain tags (black list) or display ads only in posts with certain tags (white list). **Leave tag list empty and set it to Black list to show ads for all tags.**

+Do not display ads on pages with certain urls (black list) or display ads only pages with certain urls (white list). **Leave tag list empty and set it to Black list to show ads on all urls.**
+**WARNING:** Separate urls with SPACES.

 For all display positions you can also define Wordpress page types where the ads can be displayed:

 *   Posts
 *   Pages

 You can also disable ads on certain posts or pages.
 For each code block on posts or pages you first define default display settings.
 Then you can define post/page exceptions on the post/page editor page (check Ad Inserter Exceptions meta box below).

+For display positions Before Paragraph and After Paragraph it is also possible to count only paragraphs that contain/do not contain certain text.
+If more than one text is defined (comma separated) and "contain" is selected then the paragraph must contain ALL texts.

 For display positions Before Excerpt, After Excerpt, Before Title and Widget you can select additional pages where the ads can be displayed: